$0 Idaho Dispute Letter Starter Kit

 Charter schools that are their own LEA have full and direct obligations under IDEA and Section 504.
 They are responsible for identifying children with disabilities (Child Find), evaluating them, developing and implementing IEPs, providing related services, and following all procedural requirements of IDEA.
 If your child's IEP isn't being implemented at an LEA-status charter, your complaint goes directly to the SDE against that charter school.

-Charter schools that operate under an authorizing district have a more complex arrangement.
-The authorizing district typically carries the primary IDEA obligations — evaluation, eligibility determination, IEP development — while the charter school is responsible for implementing the services within its building.
+Charter schools that operate within an authorizing district's LEA rely on the authorizing district to ensure FAPE and carry out the IDEA responsibilities.
+The charter may help deliver services within its building, but the authorizing district remains responsible for ensuring the obligations are met.
 In practice, this means parents sometimes get caught between the charter saying "that's the district's responsibility" and the district saying "that's the charter's responsibility."
 Neither is a legally acceptable answer, but it's a common deflection.

 If you're not sure which structure applies to your child's charter school, ask the school directly: "Are you your own LEA for purposes of IDEA?"
 Also check the charter's authorizing agreement, which is public record.
 The Idaho SDE's charter school directory often indicates LEA status.